 Adam Cairns/Columbus Dispatch / USA TODAY NETWORK

 “Bucketheads” is LGHL’s men’s basketball podcast, hosted by Connor Lemons and Justin Golba.
-Every episode, they give you the latest scoop on the Ohio State Buckeyes and everything else happening in the college hoops world.
+In every episode, they give you the latest scoop on the Ohio State Buckeyes and everything else happening in college hoops.

 Subscribe: RSS | Apple | Spotify | Google Podcasts | iHeart Radio